DarthFloopy/AppwriteChatDemo/README.md

 ## To do
  - When the user leaves a room, the username and room name they previously typed in should be kept in the input form.
+ - Trigger the CORS dialog as soon as CORS errors are detected, instead of only when "Start Chatting" is clicked